The blog was originally posted in 2015 and updated in August 2020.

 Expect that it will be hard to answer questions about identity; especially your own, but make time to yarn with others about your individual identity and then yarn about your group identity.
 With this process, everyone benefits; clear links exist between your sense of identity and your sense of wellbeing.

-Check out this SNAICC publication (pp 85-88) for more about cultural continuum.
+Check out this Narragunnawali resources for more about Cultural Competence Continuum.

 Getting set … be prepared